astral-sh/uv/docs/reference/cli.md

 <h3 class="cli-reference">Options</h3>

 <dl class="cli-reference"><dt><code>--bin</code></dt><dd><p>Show the directory into which <code>uv python</code> will install Python executables.</p>

+<p>Note this directory is only used when installing with preview mode enabled.</p>

 <p>By default, <code>uv python dir</code> shows the directory into which the Python distributions themselves are installed, rather than the directory containing the linked executables.</p>